cisagov/get.gov/_includes/content-blocks/before-you-request-steps.md

-## Steps to take before you request your .gov domain

 Complete your request as quickly as possible by taking these actions.{.checklist}

 - **Eligibility**: [Make sure your organization is eligible to have a .gov domain](../../domains/eligibility/).